-When an applicant has his or her food stamps denied, he or she can have the denial occur for many reasons.
-One reason can be because he or she did not meet the eligibility requirements.
-There could have been inaccurate information on the application.
+An applicant can have his or her food stamps denied for many reasons.
+One reason can be that he or she did not meet the eligibility requirements, or there could have been inaccurate information on the application.

 The first action to take is to contact the local SNAP office.
 You can contact them to confirm if there were any errors while processing the application.
 If the application is still being denied, you may proceed to appeal food stamps denial.

 You can file your appeal to the MDHHS and complete the appropriate paperwork.
 You should attend any meeting required by the Michigan state government.
 Having a lawyer present can be helpful during this process.